Paper Information

 - Limitation of Bitmap Analysis: Most existing systems at the time attempted to interpret the document by working directly on the static bitmap image throughout the process.

-The authors propose a Structural Representation as the “unique resource” for interpretation, rather than the original image.
+The authors propose a Structural Representation as the unique resource for interpretation.

-- Quadrilateral Primitives: Instead of simple vectors, the system builds “Quadrilaterals” (pairs of vectors) to represent thin shapes, which are robust to handwriting fluctuations.
+- Quadrilateral Primitives: The system builds Quadrilaterals (pairs of vectors) to represent thin shapes, which are robust to handwriting fluctuations.

 - Structural Graph: These primitives are organized into a graph where arcs represent geometric relationships (T-junctions, L-junctions, parallels).